-In 1920, the Group of Seven was founded, aiming to capture the Canadian wilderness in their artwork.
+In 1920, the Group of Seven was founded, aiming to capture the wilderness in their artwork.

 The 2021 census indicated that 8.3 million people, or almost one-quarter (23.0 percent) of the population, reported themselves as being or having been a landed immigrant or permanent resident in Canada—above the 1921 census previous record of 22.3 percent.

-In 1945, Canada was a founding member of the United Nations (UN).
+In 1945, Canada became a founding member of the United Nations (UN).

 In 1948, Canada ratified the Universal Declaration of Human Rights (UDHR).

-In 1958, Canada formed the North American Aerospace Defense Command together with the United States.
+In 1958, Canada and the United States formed the North American Aerospace Defense Command (NORAD) together.

 In 1961, about 300,000 people, less than two percent of Canada's population, were members of visible minority groups.